Anna Ratka, Ph.D., Pharm.D., RPh, CPE, is a Professor and Chair of the Department

 She is currently serving on the Certification Council of the Pharmacy Technician Certification

-Mohammad Newaz MD, Ph.D., FAHA is an Associate Professor of Pharmaceutical Sciences
+Mohammad Newaz MD, Ph.D., FAHA is a Professor of Physiology and Pharmacology in Pharmaceutical

 Newaz was Associate Professor / senior Scientist and Head of Hypertension Unit in